1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 - No actual obstruction seen on exams.

-At Gastrodoxs.com, we partner with local Houston specialists to help you get the right care.
-Here’s how we support you:
+At Gastrodoxs, we partner with local Houston specialists to help you get the right care.
+Here's how we support you:

 We believe in a team approach.
-Our network includes gastroenterologists, ENTs, speech-language pathologists, and nutritionists.
-Together, we address your unique needs.
+We have gastroenterologists, ENTs, speech-language pathologists, and nutritionists on our team.
+We both meet your personal needs.

-1. Mayo Clinic: Dysphagia overview and treatment options
+1. Mayo Clinic: Dysphagia general information and circumvention

 2. National Institutes of Health: Dysphagia fact sheet